H1ghBre4k3r/y-lang/README.md

 # Pesca Parser

+> **Attention:** Everything in this project is subject to change!
+The documentation of the code is nearly non-existent.
+Furthermore, the currently executable does nothing really useful.

 Parsing all the way down.

 An innovative parser for an ever more innovative programming language!